WaveBeans/wavebeans/docs/user/http/readme.md

 ### Measuring

 The table service has time as an argument, but the data in stream is in samples interpreted according to defined sample rate.
 Moreover, some of the streams group samples together working with grouped sample as one complex sample.
 Also you may define the type which is not known to the system and it is impossible to measure it automatically.
-HTTP Table service uses simialr to [projection operation](../lib/operations/projection-operation.md) way of measurement, please follow [appropriate section](../lib/operations/projection-operation.md#working-with-different-types) for more details.
+HTTP Table service uses similar to [projection operation](../lib/operations/projection-operation.md) way of measurement, please follow [appropriate section](../lib/operations/projection-operation.md#working-with-different-types) for more details.

 ## Helper Types